libfirm/bytecode2firm/README.md

 ---------------

 bytecode2firm is a compiler that translates java bytecode to machine code.
 Code generation is done with the libfirm intermediate representatin and backend.
-It currently is a static (ahead of time) compiler.
+It is a static (ahead of time) compiler.

+It also includes "simplert" a minimal runtime library.
+This is partially implemented as a shared library and partially as java files.
+We use a shared library to link them, which prevents building on OSX (and Windows?) at the moment.

 2. Building
 -----------